Monopolistic Competition – Meaning

 Hence, if the cost price of a particular brand is decreased, some customers will shift to utilising that brand.
 Decreasing the cost price further will lead to more customers shifting to the brand.
 Therefore, the demand curve faced by the enterprise is not perfectly elastic as in the scenario with perfect competition.

 The demand curve confronted by the enterprise is also not the market demand curve as in the scenario with a monopoly.
 In the scenario of a monopolistic competition, the enterprise expects a rise in demand if it decreases the cost price.

-The demand curve of an enterprise is also its Average Revenue curve.
-This enterprise, hence has downward sloping Average Revenue curve.
-The MR is less than the AR and also downward sloping.
+The demand curve of an enterprise is also its average revenue curve.
+This enterprise, therefore, has a downward-sloping average revenue curve.
+The MR is less than the AR and is also downward sloping.
 The enterprise increases its output whenever the marginal revenue is greater than the marginal cost.